biostat0903/PGS-Server/README.md

 ## Preparing for code
 All methods are coded by `R`, `plink` and shell script.
 The user should run the code in Linux or virtual environment for Linux.
 Then the user should install the R packages, including `bigsnpr`, `bigstatsr`, `bigreadr`, `plyr`, `tidyverse`, `optparse`, `lassosum` and `doParallel`. <br>
 NPS should use [`qctool`](https://www.well.ox.ac.uk/~gav/qctool_v2/documentation/download.html) and [`plink`](https://www.cog-genomics.org/plink/).
 DBSLMM should use `plink`.
 SBayesR and SBLUP should use [`GCTB`](https://cnsgenomics.com/software/gctb/#Download) and [`GCTA`](https://cnsgenomics.com/software/gcta/#Download).

+## Example data
+All the example data can be used to the test data for [PGS-Server](www.pgs-server.com).
+If you have any suggestion for the website, you can sent e-mail or leave me message on `Issue`.

 ## CT (bingsnpr `R` package)
 We use the recommendation setting of `bigsnpr`, including 1,400 parameter combinations.
 The combination has three parameters, including p value, window size and r2. follwing , we recomment 50 different settings of p value, 4 different settings of window size and 7 different settings of r2.
 The script `CT.sh` is to call `CT.R` function.
 The shell script is as following: